Study in America

 We give you all the support you need.
-Living in another country for 10 months can be scary!
-But our dedicated field staff will be there to greet you, give you orientations, and organize activities to help you feel excited and safe.
-Our coordinators are always just a text message or phone call away!
+Living in another country can be scary!
+But our dedicated field staff will be there to greet you, provide an orientation, and organize activities to help you feel excited and safe.
+Our Coordinators are always just a text message or phone call away!

 Meanwhile, our Field and Operations staff work hard to find you the perfect family and school as soon as possible!
-As soon as we find the right host family for you, you can start to get to know your family by email.
+Once we find the right host family for you, you can start to get to know your family by email.

-After you arrive, your job is simply to do well in school, get involved in activities, and do your part to become a new member of your host family.
-That means spending time with them, cooking them food from your culture, and showing them how much you appreciate their willingness to host you.
+Once in the US, your job is simply to do well in school, get involved in activities, and become a new member of your host family.
+That means spending time with them, sharing your culture, and showing them how much you appreciate their willingness to host you.

-After the 5 or 10 months of your program, you must return to your home country.
-It is always hard saying goodbye, but remember that your program allows you to meet and live with people who you will know for the rest of your life and who you would have never been able to meet!
+After your program, you must return to your home country.
+It is always hard saying goodbye, but remember that your program allows you to meet and live with people whom you will know for the rest of your life and whom you would have never been able to meet!
 As we say in America, it’s not really goodbye – it’s “see you later.”

 Advice to our future exchange students